qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 which is what makes a plain mutex the right primitive: it always reaches its own unlock.

-An earlier design took one coarse lock at the entry of every generated wrapper and held it until the wrapper returned.
-That put arbitrary Python, Qt and third-party code underneath it and made the lock part of the lock order of the whole process.
-It is gone: no lock over the *bookkeeping* is held across code the binding does not control.
+No lock over the *bookkeeping* is held across code the binding does not control.
 One lock still spans a call, and deliberately so - the per-object call guard below.
-It is a `PyCriticalSection`, so a thread that has to wait underneath it detaches and the guard is suspended; that is what keeps it out of the lock order the coarse lock joined.
+It is a `PyCriticalSection`, so a thread that has to wait underneath it detaches and the guard is suspended, which keeps it out of the process-wide lock order.

+Bit `StateLock`; cleared, the bookkeeping runs unlocked, which the A/B in `run.py`'s scenario table measures.

 ### Prepare, then commit

-A transaction can still fail while it holds the state lock: a container insert or the growth of the `DeferredActions` list may throw `std::bad_alloc`, and whatever it has written by then stays written (B6-4).
-A transaction therefore makes every allocation it needs - room for its deferred actions, a set insert - before its first semantic write.
-What follows are pointer and flag writes and transfers into room that already exists, and `DeferredActions::commit()` marks the end.
+A transaction can fail while it holds the state lock: a container insert or the growth of the `DeferredActions` list may throw `std::bad_alloc`, and whatever it has written by then stays written (B6-4).
+It therefore makes every allocation it needs - room for its deferred actions, a set insert - before its first semantic write; what follows are pointer and flag writes into room that exists, and `DeferredActions::commit()` marks the end.

 The commit also decides what the list does when it is destroyed.
 A committed list owns its references and runs them, even where `run()` was not reached.
-An uncommitted list is dropped: the transaction unwound before the transfer, the protected state still owns those references, and releasing them would release them twice.
-A leak is the side an unwind has to fall on.
+An uncommitted list is dropped: the transaction unwound before the transfer, the protected state still owns those references, and releasing them would release them twice - a leak is the side an unwind has to fall on.
-`keepReferenceLocked()` commits early, once the map has given its references up, because the insert after that can still throw.
+`keepReferenceLocked()` commits early, once the map has given its references up, since the insert after that can still throw.

-`setParentLocked()` takes `removeParentLocked()`'s slot before it inserts the child into the new parent's set.
-In the other order a failed reserve would leave the child in both sets, and `_detachChildren()` on the new parent would never finish. `setParent()` turns `std::bad_alloc` into `MemoryError` after the unlock, because the generated caller has no handler for a C++ exception.
+`setParentLocked()` takes `removeParentLocked()`'s slot before it inserts the child into the new parent's set; in the other order a failed reserve would leave the child in both sets and `_detachChildren()` on the new parent would never finish. `setParent()` turns `std::bad_alloc` into `MemoryError` after the unlock, since the generated caller has no handler for a C++ exception.

-Bit `TransactionPrepare`; cleared, the room is taken after the edge is gone.
+Bit `TransactionPrepare`; cleared, the room is taken after the edge is gone, and `proof-transaction-prepare` sees ownership moved although the call raised.

 ## The call guard